Cheapest States for Registered Dietitian Nutritionist in 2026

 Cost Tiers by State

-The following table categorizes states by the typical cost tier for becoming a Registered Dietitian Nutritionist, based on general trends in healthcare education costs:
+The following table categorizes states into cost tiers based on general patterns observed in healthcare training costs.

 | Tier | Estimated Range | States |